skillembassy20/lemp-stack-implementation-project-2/README.md

 When prompted, type `Y` and press `ENTER` to confirm installation.

 You now have your PHP components installed.
 Next, you will configure Nginx to use them.

+## Step 4 — Configuring Nginx to Use PHP Processor